boroukanlou/JavaScript-course-projects/fightMovie/README.md

 ## Acknowledgements

-This project was created as part of a JavaScript course.
+This project is based on a JavaScript tutorial.